God is spirit.John 4:24

 If this seems hard to believe, just think about yourself: you are a thought of God materialised.

 It is very hard to change a persons mindset, for the person themselves as well as for the people around them.
 Imagine converting some post-modern person from the belief that truth is relative.
 Or a traditionalist from the fact (as he sees it) that there is absolute truth only, and everything else is a lie.

 What then is God?

 I know that God is always more than we can express, but one way to think of God in this concept would be: He is pure thought.
 He is truth.

-God therefore would be a collective mindset, a common consciousness, as well as a n eternal being on its own with only the truth.
+God therefore would be a collective mindset, a common consciousness, as well as an eternal being on its own.
 To submit to God would be to believe the truth and only be imprinted by it.